TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 5/James 5.5.md

 ---

-Ye have lived delicately on the earth, and taken your pleasure; ye have nourished your hearts in a day of slaughter.
+You have lived delicately on the earth, and taken your pleasure.
+You have nourished your hearts as in a day of slaughter.